KRMisha/Makefile/README.md

 make lint
 ```

-This will lint all files in the `src` and `include` directories using clang-tidy according to the options set in `.clang-tidy`.
+This will lint all files (both sources and headers) using clang-tidy according to the options set in `.clang-tidy`.
 This will return exit code `1` if any files have lint errors.

 To apply the suggested fixes to errors found by clang-tidy, use the following command: